-- (iii) The framework (provided by Presidential Decree 211/15) for prospection inside certain special areas (in which oil is very likely to be found), in order to promote the discovery of oil within previously agreed concessions. - 3.4 To what extent, if any, does the State have an ownership interest, or seek to participate, in the development of oil and natural gas reserves (whether as a matter of law or policy)?
+- b) A period for development and production.
+However, the concession may cover just the development and production period and the Government may assign a concession directly to the National Concessionaire should it wish to carry out petroleum operations in a particular area without having to associate with other entities. - c) The framework (provided by Presidential Decree 5/18) for prospection inside certain special areas (in which oil is very likely to be found), in order to promote the discovery of oil within previously agreed concessions. - 3.4 To what extent, if any, does the State have an ownership interest, or seek to participate, in the development of oil and natural gas reserves (whether as a matter of law or policy)?

-Through Act 13/78 of 26 August ("the Petroleum General Activities Law"), the Angolan Government has enacted the fundamental principles regulating the exploration of Angola's petroleum potential.
+Since 1978, the Angolan Government has enacted the fundamental principles regulating the exploration of Angola's petroleum potential.
 As mentioned above, the mineral rights in Angola are owned by the State, the public ownership of all rights and benefits arising from the oil industry being one of the most important governmental aspects.